BrandonWeathers000/JGo/README.md

 # JGo
-This is a small cli for the bash shell that simulates the ancient chinese game of go.
+This is a small cli written in java that simulates the ancient chinese game of go.